Deerfield River

 Deerfield River is a river that runs for 76 mi from southern Vermont through northwestern Massachusetts to the Connecticut River.
 The Deerfield River was historically influential in the settlement of western Franklin County, Massachusetts, and its namesake town.

 It is the Connecticut River's second-longest tributary in Massachusetts, 2.1 mi shorter than the Westfield River.
 Deerfield River's confluence with the Connecticut is in Greenfield, downstream of Turners Falls.
 The Deerfield is one of the most heavily dammed rivers in the country, with 10 dams along its course.
 In Shelburne Falls, glacial potholes and the Bridge of Flowers are popular tourist attractions around the river.

 Geography

-The great descent of the river of nearly 1100 ft over 50 mi furnished water power at many places.
+The great descent of the river of nearly 1100 ft over 50 mi furnished water power at multiple places.
 Several streams nearly as large as the main river enter the Deerfield River from the north.
 Among its tributaries is the Green River.